exalt/exalt/README.md

 ### Run The Application

 The Exalt CLI comes with a built in development server.
-Running the `serve` command will launch a web server, watch your files, and build the app as you make changes.
+Running the `dev` command will launch a web server, watch your files, and build the app as you make changes.

 ```
 # Navigate to the project folder
 cd <app-name>

 # Launch the development server
-exalt serve
+exalt dev
 ```

 ---